 - OCR Cambridge Technical Level 3 Extended Diplomas in Health and Social Care DDM - very specific units required to meet Science requirement.

-- 300 tariff points from maximum of 4 Irish Leaving Certificate Highers.
+- 300 tariff points (120 for 2017) from maximum of 4 Irish Leaving Certificate Highers.
 To include B in a Science subject.

 You are required to visit an NHS radiography department and submit the evaluation forms (available to download below), preferably before you are invited for interview.